 Apply for Legal Assistance

 By clicking the APPLY NOW link below you will be given access to our online application.
 This application works by asking you questions (the application may take up to 10 to 15 minutes), then sending your answers securely to Idaho Legal Aid.
 After review, we will contact you and you may speak with a client intake specialist.
-We may schedule an appointment with you, give you advice over the phone, educational materials, or we may refer you to another organization.
+We may schedule an appointment with you, give you advice over the phone, information on your issue in the form of a brochure, or we may refer you to another organization.

 If you are a victim of abuse, call our Domestic Violence Advice Line.
-If you think you are in immediate danger, call 911 right away!
+If you think you are in danger right now, call 911 right away!

 If your problem is urgent, or if you would rather apply by phone, do not use this interview.
-Call your Local Office instead.
+Call us at 208-746-7541.

 What You Need Before You Start